industry-bigdata/industry-bigdata.github.io/index.md

 ## Grading

 This is a pass/fail course.
-To pass student must successfully complete and present a in-class project.
+Students will be able to enroll in the course for 1 to 3 credit hours.

 ## Policies